Illedan/BOTG-Refree/README.md

 ## Bugs

+Pending:
+- Possible to deny your allied unit if it has 40% of your hero's maxhp.
+   - It is intended to be 40% of the unit's maxhp.
+(This check is done when the attack starts.)

 Fixed:
 - Valkyrie no longer deals damage to allied units when flipping them
 - Fireball doesn't allways hit targets, because of a rounding error.